samiamlabs/minireach_docs/source/multi-agent_demo.rst

 Random Walk Mapping creates a map of its environment where it can drive around.
 Random Walk AMCL (Automatic Monte Carlo Localization) receives the map from Random Walk Mapping and tries to position itself in it.

-The apps are started with rocon_remocon described in TODO: ADD LINK TO SAMUELS DEMO and is done after the rocon_gateway connection has been established.
+The apps are started with rocon_remocon described in :ref:`Using rocon_remocon` and is done after the rocon_gateway connection has been established.
 After the apps are launched each truck will have its own rviz window representing how it views its surrounding.
 A good idea to do next could be to drive around with the mapping truck to get a map of the surrounding environment.
 The truck with AMLC running will have to get an initial estimate of its position.